BruceWind/CryptoPPInNDK/README.md

 ## Build & Test
 ```
+git clone git@github.com:BruceWind/CryptoPPInNDK.git
+cd CryptoPPInNDK && git lfs pull
 sh ./build_and_push.sh
 adb shell
 >$: cd /data/local/
 >$: ./main

 // looking for logs.
 ```
 To run this shell, you must try to connect an android emulator in advance.
 For it running successfully, you must keep you have a emulator.

 ## In addition
 This repo was written so early that it could go wrong in case of building with a new version of NDK.
 You may need to use NDK 13/14/16.

+Be careful with **git clone**, I've used `git lfs` to store *.a files.

 -------
 ## Thanks